CantoLang/canto/docs/canto in a nutshell.md

 ##10.
 Collections

 A collection is a definition which associates a name with multiple values which may be referenced individually using an index.
-Bento supports two kinds of collections, arrays and tables.
+Canto supports two kinds of collections, arrays and tables.

 ###10.1 Arrays